PaigeM89/Elmish.DragAndDrop/notes.md

 The place where things actually go when released (sorted).

+## Context

+The Drag And Drop Context is bound to a specific model, meaning multiple dnd models isn't really supported.
+This needs to change, but how?

+We tie in 2 listeners:
+1. `defaultReleaseListener`, listener for `onMouseUp` that dispatches `DragEnd`
+2. `defaultMouseMoveListener`, listener for `onMouseMove`, that dispatches the mouse coordinates.

+Neither of these are tied to a model.
+We _only_ care if a drag is in progress, which we check via the model.

+I think the model needs to change to be more accomodating to multiple categories?
+Can I make it generic?
+Should I?
+It can only be generic across N specifically defined types, so no, that doesn't really help, does it.
+Not unless the pattern is to define distinct draggable categores in a DU.

+Maybe the `DragDropContext` needs to accept a list of `DragAndDropModel` instances?

 # Element Gen vs. Other Record vs. HTML-style Props vs. huge funcs

 Element gen is very clunky to use and has no synergy with other stuff, and can often encourage or require  additional nesting.